jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/kickstart-2/README.md

 -- LuaCheck `.luacheckrc` file

 -- LuaCheck tries to load configuration from `.luacheckrc` file in the current directory.
--- If not found, it will look for it in the parent directory and so on, -- going up until it reaches file system root. - https://luacheck.readthedocs.io/en/stable/config.html
+-- If not found, it will lggook for it in the parent directory and so on, -- going up until it reaches file system root. - https://luacheck.readthedocs.io/en/stable/config.html